 By using the same principles, your business can overcome nearly any obstacle.

-Here's one way to do it: First, you identify a few core goals related to your business—increase conversions, reduce time to market, improve compliance, etc. Then you place your goals on the matrix above.
-The business value axis is time-boxed—it tells us the most urgent thing to finish right now.
+Here's one way to do it: First, identify a few core goals related to your business - increase conversions, reduce time to market, improve compliance, etc. Then place your goals on the matrix above.
+The business value axis is time-boxed - it tells us the most urgent thing to finish right now.
 Meanwhile, the risk axis isn't the risk of failure necessarily, but rather the risk that turning your attention to this task will require effort, money, and man-hours that swamp the other goals.

-Calculate the other goals with respect to the reference goal—and your aim is ultimately to tackle the low-risk, high-value goals first.
-If you're an enterprise, you might place "reducing time to market" in a spot that's higher value and lower risk than your reference goal, for example, so you'd pursue that first.
-Avoid tasks with low business value and increased risk for the moment, but evaluate tasks with low value and low risk because they might be essential precursors for larger goals.
+Calculate the other goals with respect to the reference goal - your aim is ultimately to tackle the low-risk, high-value goals first.
+If you're an enterprise, you might place "reducing time to market" in a spot that's higher value and lower risk than your reference goal, so you'd pursue that one first.
+Avoid tasks with low business value and increased risk for the moment, but be sure to evaluate tasks with low value and low risk because they might be essential precursors for larger goals.

 Returning to the history lesson, the Wright brothers identified "design an effective wing" as the highest value task with the lowest risk.
 Wings have enormous business value if you're designing an airplane.
 Still, contemporary experimenters already had successful designs of their own, which meant that creating a wing design wasn't likely to swamp them with technical concerns.
 Forming a wing was their first MVP.

 Now that we've shown you how to choose an MVP to focus on, let's look at a few different ways to arrive at an MVP, this time by identifying constraints on your processes.